PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-17 08:12:57
+Last updated: 2024-04-17 08:13:44
-Random Quote: Bring on your storm, my lord... and recall, if you do, the name of this castle.  -  Cortnay Penrose
+Random Quote: We didn't choose this life, we're just living in it. - Number Five